 What are the most expensive EVs and hybrids to insure?

-High-end electric sports cars cost the most.
-The Audi RS E-Tron GT costs $4,150 a year to insure.
-The Tesla Model S Plaid isn’t much cheaper, costing $ 4,115 to insure.
+The most expensive high-end electric sports cars are the Audi RS E-Tron GT, which costs $4,150 a year to insure.
+The Tesla Model S Plaid isn’t much cheaper, at $4,115.

 The top five comprise the Porsche Taycan Turbo and two other Teslas.

-The Audi RS6 Avant Quattro is the most expensive hybrid to insure at $3,922 per year on average, followed by the Porsche Panamera at $3,855 per year, Acura NSX Type S ($3,626), and two Audi Quattro models.
+The Audi RS6 Avant Quattro is the most expensive hybrid to insure, at an average of $3,922 per year, followed by the Porsche Panamera, at $3,855 per year, the Acura NSX Type S ($3,626), and two Audi Quattro models.

 Final thoughts on insurance for EVs and hybrids